-Integrating Six Sigma with Lean Integrating Six Sigma with Lean is a tool that businesses MODULE 3: Target Nominal and Standardized Control and industries use to achieve quality in their products and/ Charts or services.
-In today's competitive markets, industries must Strengths and weaknesses of the target nominal monitor and improve processes and services rapidly to chart meet the needs of existing and potential customers.
-There · Code and plot sample on a target nominal chart is an increasing demand for managers and workers who Chart interpretation understand and are able to apply Six Sigma and Lean Strengths and weaknesses of the standardized methods in solving quality problems.
-If your operations chart involve short-run, batch or continuous processes, you Chart interpretation should consider this course.
-Examples of industries using target nominal and standardized control charts
+Integrating Six Sigma with Lean

+Integrating Six Sigma with Lean is a tool that businesses and industries use to achieve quality in their products and/ or services.
+In today's competitive markets, industries must monitor and improve processes and services rapidly to meet the needs of existing and potential customers.
+There is an increasing demand for managers and workers who understand and are able to apply Six Sigma and Lean methods in solving quality problems.
+If your operations involve short-run, batch or continuous processes, you should consider this course.